ETD Submission Checklist

 - CC-BY (permitting free use with proper attribution)

-- All rights reserved (no additional license for public reuse) – users who download your work from Libra must comply with ordinary copyright law and seek permission for uses that are not fair use or otherwise permitted by law)
+- All rights reserved (no additional license for public reuse) – users who download your work from Libra must comply with ordinary copyright law and seek permission for uses that are not fair use or otherwise permitted by law

 This license helps readers find your work, and makes it more likely that it will be read and re-used.
 Review the Creative Commons section of Copyright Essentials for Graduate Students for further information.

 4. Know your embargo options